iOTMecit/TREL26-Submission-Material-Testception/README.md

 # Testception
-Submission material for TREL 2026 paper "Testception: Recursive LLM Agents for Scalable Black-Box Web Application Testing"
+"Testception: Recursive LLM Agents for Scalable Black-Box Web Application Testing"

-This repository contains the tool implementing the approach described in an TREL26 submission, together with the subjects used in the evaluation.
 Testception has been tested in Ubuntu (24.04 LTS).

 ## 1. Automatic Setup (todo)
 A virtual machine running Ubuntu 24.04 LTS is available for download [here](https://drive.switch.ch/index.php/s/w307bjzHz3tmwXm/download) .
 The virtual machine contains this repository and all the dependencies needed to run DANTE on the test suite subjects.